 In vs 10, Paul distinguishes between a godly kind of grief that leads to life and a worldly grief that leads only to death.
+You say, "What's the difference?"

-Godly grief leads to actual life change.
-See what Paul says in vs 11? "...see what earnestness this godly grief has produced in you (earnestness--IOW their godly grief gave them a holy resolve to actually change their behavior--remember, they had gotten sideways with Paul and had rejected his teaching and now they wanted to reconcile with him) but also what eagerness to clear yourselves (IOW, they really wanted to show their loyalty to Paul), what indignation, (that is, indignation toward the people who had caused the relational rift between them and Paul and indignation with themselves for going along with those people) what fear, what longing, what zeal (IOW, they were internally motivated to change--it wasn't like Paul was having to browbeat them or lead them by the nose! what punishment (which just means they did what it took to take care of the problem).
+Well, the first thing to notice is that godly grief leads to actual life change.
+See what Paul says in vs 11? "... see what earnestness this godly grief has produced in you (earnestness-their godly grief gave them a holy resolve to actually change their behavior-remember, they had gotten sideways with Paul and had rejected his teaching) but also what eagerness to clear yourselves (in other words, they really wanted to show their loyalty to Paul), what indignation, (indignation toward the people who had caused the relational rift between them and Paul and incensed with themselves for going along with those people) what fear, what longing, what zeal (in other words, they were motivated to change!) what punishment (which just means they did what it took to take care of the problem).

-This was true change, and it came from what Paul calls "godly grief."
-Christian counselors call this "productive sorrow,"2 sorrow that leads to actual life change.
-The clear implication is that not all sorrow over sin is godly sorrow--and it's got nothing to do with the amount of the tears, which is how we always measure authenticity.
+This was true change, and it all came from "godly grief."
+Counselors call this "productive sorrow."
+The clear implication is that not all sorrow over sin is godly sorrow-and it's got nothing to do with the amount of the tears, which is how we always measure authenticity.
 But Paul doesn't say, "Godly grief cries a lot and worldly grief is fairly stoic."

-Surely you've seen people who get caught in some sin who express a lot of emotion and regret and self-hatred and they make all kinds of promises to change, but then the situation changes--the threat of consequences or punishments goes away--and they go back to their old ways.
-I've seen situations where one marriage partner for years ignores any plea from their spouse to change--they don't want to go to counseling or get help--but then their spouse declares they are leaving, and suddenly the threatened spouse is like, "What have I got to do to change.
+Surely you've seen people who get caught in some sin who express a lot of emotion and regret and self-hatred and they make all kinds of promises to change, but then the situation changes-the threat of consequences or punishments goes away-and they go back to their old ways.
+I've seen situations where one marriage partner for years ignores any plea from their spouse to change-they don't want to go to counseling or get help-but then their spouse declares they're leaving, and suddenly they are like, "What have I got to do?
 I'll do anything.
-I'll go to counseling."
-And they cry and plead and say, "I've taken you for granted" and they make vows to change and get on their best behavior.
-And it looks sincere, so the first spouse says, "OK, I'll give you another chance" but then, a few months later, after the threat of divorce has died down, they go back to their old ways.
+Please don't leave me."
+And they cry and say, "I've taken you for granted," and they plead and make promises.
+And they get on their best behavior.
+And it looks sincere so the first spouse says, "OK, I'll give you another chance," but then, a few months later, after the threat of divorce has died down, they go back to their old ways.
 Their tears of repentance weren't true sorrow over sin, only fear of being left.
-Now, in saying that, I'm not trying to be cynical--or to say that this always happens.
+Now, in saying that, I'm not trying to be cynical-or to say that this always happens.
 In fact, I've witnessed a number of times where the partner truly changes.
 I'm just saying that sometimes this happens.
 You've probably seen it.